carlosedp/dcca-server-OTP/Readme.md

 Seagull can be used to generate Diameter traffic to the server.
 The configuration, scenario xml and start scripts are in `test/seagull` dir.

+Test can be run with `make seagull` that will use Docker with the application and the test configs provided here.
+Before running, adjust the server IP in the `conf_GPRS.xml` file.

-The application can be downloaded from [http://gull.sourceforge.net/doc/](http://gull.sourceforge.net/doc/) and put in the path.
+Also the application can be installed from [http://gull.sourceforge.net/doc/](http://gull.sourceforge.net/doc/).